 Rhyming riddles.
 Invite students to create rhyming riddles about their favorite fruits and vegetables.
 For example:

 I'm yellow and I'm sweet.
 I'm what monkeys like to eat.
 I grow in trees.
 Serve me with peanut butter, please!
 What am I? _______________________________

 (Source: Dole's 5 A Day program)

 Math.
 Invite students to plan a balanced menu for one day.
 (Foods from all groups on the food pyramid should be included.
 For younger students, the number of servings from each group might be on the lower end of the range listed for the group.
 For example, younger students might plan a menu with 6 servings from the bread, cereal, rice, and pasta group; older students' menus might include up to 11 servings.)
-Then invite students to use the Calorie Database or Calorie King Foods List to determine how many calories they will take in if they follow their menus.
+Then invite students to use the Calorie King Foods List to determine how many calories they will take in if they follow their menus.
 Students should keep a tally of calories as they go along.

 Nutrition on the Web for Teens

 Click the Calorie Database, one of the links in the left margin; note that this database is based on the old food pyramid, but it is still a viable source of calorie information.